ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_index.md

 who_is_this_for: This is an advanced topic for software and hardware engineers who want to learn about the causes of common Neoverse cache PMU events.

 learning_objectives:
-    - Understand common cache PMU events
+    - Describe common cache PMU events.
-    - Understand why some code triggers certain PMU events on the Neoverse N2 core
+    - Describe why some code triggers PMU events on the Neoverse N2 core.
-    - Understand the events triggered during common scenarios
+    - Describe the events triggered during common scenarios.

 prerequisites:
-    - A general understanding of computer architecture, performance analysis, and the ability read Arm assembly code.
+    - A general understanding of computer architecture, performance analysis, and the ability to read Arm assembly code.

 author_primary: Johanna Skinnider